 Today while millions of women celebrate our day, millions of others are being beaten, raped and silenced.
 As we see our social media pages and news sites filled with roses and pink honoring our accomplishments worldwide, there are girls being forced into marriages and women working for way less than their male equals.

 But oppression goes way further than the issues listed above.
 Oppression is what we experience daily.
 Day after day we struggle with the same basic issues.
 We can’t walk down the street without being harassed.
-We can’t travel alone without the fear of being murdered.
+We can’t travel alone without the fear of being raped or murdered.
 We can’t have sex without being slut shamed.
 We can’t drink without being judged.
 We can’t even end relationships without fearing for our safety.

 I hope as you grow and become a man you realize the role and responsibility you have in standing up for every woman in this world.
 You are not better than any of them.
 Your voice is not more important than theirs.
 Your accomplishments are not greater.
 Its essential for me to remind you that we are all equal.
 Girls play soccer, girls fly planes, girls fight in wars, girls are presidents.
 Girls can do anything you can do, although and unfortunately their path to success will always be longer and more challenging than yours.